UModeler/UModeler.github.io/_sources/transformtools.txt

 Object tool
 ============
  Object mode.
-You can select other objects.
+You can select and transform an object.

 ----------------------------------------------------------------------------------------------------------------------

 3D Cursor tool
 ===============
- Sets a position of 3D cursor, which is used for a pivot of transfoming.
+ Sets a position of 3D cursor which is used as a pivot of transforming or target position etc.

 ----------------------------------------------------------------------------------------------------------------------